 WSL had the opportunity to sit down with the 29-year-old Central Coast surfer who still has the hunger for a shot at surfing's ultimate title and the journey that's brought him here.

 I would say Kelly Slater has been really inspiring because of the fact he continues to surf better with his age.
-He has accomplished so many things beyond surfing and continues to do more outside of competition.
 To me having longevity in a sport like surfing really is inspiring.
 I have also been influenced by my family, friends, and local surfers in the 805 area.
 I can't thank my mom and dad enough for pushing me into those first waves.
 My dad is a great surfer so he helped me develop my skill as a youngster.

 The biggest challenge was learning how to travel.
 Also taking the events serious.
 The distractions are endless at that age...
 My priorities have changed and surfing well is one of my main goals.